 L. G. Raun; El Campo, Texas – Vice-President– is a rice producer from El Campo, Texas.
 He is currently a chairman of the Texas Rice Producers Legislative Group and a board member of US Rice Producers Association.
 He also serves as the rice representative of the Texas Ag Council and the Texas Rice Industry Coalition for the Environment.
 LG is passionate about water quality and serves on several water planning groups both locally and statewide.
 LG is a third generation farmer, and remains active in his community with his wife Linda.

-Steve Verett; Lubbock, Texas — Treasurer — serves as the Executive Vice President for Plains Cotton Growers, Inc., a certified cotton producer organization representing cotton producers in the 41 counties around Lubbock.
+Steve Verett; Lubbock, Texas — Secretary/Treasurer — serves as the Executive Vice President for Plains Cotton Growers, Inc., a certified cotton producer organization representing cotton producers in the 41 counties around Lubbock.
 Before joining PCG in July of 1997, he served as the Executive Director for the Texas Food & Fibers Commission.
 Steve is an active member of the Lubbock Chamber of Commerce and served as Chairman of the Chamber in 2006.
-He remains actively involved with his son Kristofer, brother Eddie and nephew Heath in a 4000 acre farming operation in Crosby County.
+He remains actively involved with his son Kristofer, in a 4000 acre farming operation in Crosby County.

 Jimmy Clark; Lubbock, Texas — Executive Director — is a familiar and respected force for Agriculture in the Southwest Region.
 Having served as district representative for Congressman Combest and as Deputy Chief of Staff for his successor Congressman Randy Neugebauer for 23 years, Jimmy understands the issues that are important to business and agriculture, and has dedicated a career to improving economic opportunity for the region.
 In addition to his life of public service, Jimmy has continued to build and improve a third generation family farming operation near Acuff, Texas.